AvitusCode/AvitusProjects/README.md

 # Dmitry Yarmak portfolio
 In this repository you can find my little projects.
-1) Arkanoid in C++, developed using the ECS pattern.
+1) Arkanoid in C++, developed using the ECS pattern and simple 2d Engine.
-2) Java Pipeline, developed using the pipeline pattern
-3) MathPackage
+2) MathPackage
-4) Some Algorithms and data structures.
+3) Some Algorithms and data structures.